-For more than 100 years, we have been making strategic investments in California agribusiness and real estate development.
+For more than 100 years, we have been making strategic investments in California agriculture and development real estate.
 We currently have five active real estate development projects in California.
-Our real estate developments range from apartments to luxury, single-family homes and in California include approximately 200 completed units and another approximately 2,000 units in various stages of planning and retirement.
+Our real estate developments range from apartments to luxury single-family homes and in California includes approximately 200 completed units and another approximately 1,700 units in various stages of planning and development.